frostybee/frisky-mouse/README.md

 # FriskyMouse

-FriskyMouse is a free, highly customizable, and open-source utility application for Windows 10 and later.
+**FriskyMouse** is a free, open-source, and highly customizable utility for Windows 10 and later.

-With FriskyMouse, you can draw a spotlight around your mouse cursor and indicate the location of your mouse left or right clicks using a set of different ripple effects, enabling your audience to follow your mouse movements and actions with ease.
+It lets you highlight your mouse cursor with a spotlight and visualize left or right clicks using a variety of ripple effects, making it easy for your audience to follow your movements and actions.

 ## Features